Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Methodology

 As shown in Figure \ref{fig:network}, we use a standard approach \citep{simonyan2014very,he2016deep} to generate a series of feature maps $\{C_1,C_2,C_3,C_4,C_5\}$ as the neural network input.
 The number of channels and spatial resolutions of the feature maps gradually increase and decrease as $\{64,64,128,256,512\}$ and $\{I/2,I/4,I/8,I/16,I/32\}$, respectively; $I$ is the size of the image.
 For each convolution block, Rectified Linear Unit (ReLU) activation and batch normalization \citep{ioffe2015batch} are used.

 Because of the large spatial resolution of the feature map $C_1$, only the subsequent maps $\{C_2,C_3,C_4,C_5\}$ are chosen as the convolutional layers of the multi-scale feature pyramid structures, as shown in the left-hand side of Figure \ref{fig:network}.
-In addition, the feature map channels $\{C_2,C_3,C_4,C_5\}$ are resized to the same channels in the bottleneck, using a $1\times 1$ convolution layer before fusing.
-To retain the strong semantic information in the small-scale feature map, we use a deconvolution structure to scale up each pyramid layer from high to low.
+In addition, the feature map channels $\{C_2,C_3,C_4,C_5\}$ are resized to the same channels that is $256$ in the bottleneck, using a $1\times 1$ convolution layer before fusing (the yellow feature map in the middle-bottom of Figure \ref{fig:network}), which is also called lateral connections in FPN \citep{lin2017feature}.
+To retain the strong semantic information in the small-scale feature map, we use a deconvolution structure (the blue feature map in the center of Figure \ref{fig:network}) to scale up each pyramid layer from high to low.
 Then, we add identically sized feature maps together after the $1\times 1$ convolutional layer in the former procedure; subsequently, the feature maps of all pyramid sizes contain larger quantities of strong semantic information.
-It should be noted that the structure is also unaffected by the choice of convolution block (e.g., VGG \citep{simonyan2014very} or ResNet \citep{he2016deep}); in this study, ResNet is chosen empirically as the basic module for constructing the FPN.
+It should be noted that the structure is also unaffected by the choice of convolution block, e.g., VGG \citep{simonyan2014very} or ResNet \citep{he2016deep}.
+In this study, ResNet is chosen empirically as the base module for FPN, as it is well modularized and has been widely used in the remote sensing community.